epn-vespa/tutorials/misc/Installing-a-data-service/Installing-a-data-service.md

 ### 4- File format

-The table will include links to your files, which need to be available on the network - not necessarily in your institute (if your data are sets of scalar parameters rather than files, they can be included in the table itself).
+The table will often include links to your files, which need to be available on the network - not necessarily in your institute.
+If your data are sets of scalar parameters rather than files, they can be included in the table itself.

-There is no requirement on the file format, although of course some are more convenient.
+There is no requirement on the file format, although of course some are more convenient than others.
-You normally want to use a standard format in your field if there is one - meaning that you don't have to convert existing files.
+You normally want to use a standard format of your field, if there is one - which means that you don't have to convert existing files.
 However:

-* It is much better to use a self-described format, with a label containing metadata and references (fits, VOtable, PDS, etc) -  ascii files with no header or CSV files are not really traceable once downloaded.
+* It is much better to use a self-described format, with a label containing metadata and references (fits, VOtable, PDS, etc) -  ascii files with no header or CSV files are not really traceable once downloaded and are a common source of problems.
-* you may want to use a format that display tools such as [TOPCAT](https://www.star.bris.ac.uk/~mbt/topcat/) or [Aladin](https://aladin.cds.unistra.fr/) can handle - that would greatly help manipulating your data later.
+* You may want to use a format that display tools such as [TOPCAT](https://www.star.bris.ac.uk/~mbt/topcat/) or [Aladin](https://aladin.cds.unistra.fr/) can handle - that would greatly help manipulating your data later.

 ### 4- Further topics